 Heart failure medications

-Depending on your condition, medication can help manage your symptoms.
-Some medicines can help strengthen the heart muscle's pumping action or expand the blood vessels to improve circulation.
+Depending on your condition, medication can help manage your symptoms, as well as helping to strengthen your heart's pumping action or expand the blood vessels to improve circulation.
 Your cardiologist may also prescribe other medications to reduce the amount of water and sodium in the body to reduce the heart's workload.
-It is very important to keep track of your medications and follow your doctor's instructions closely.
+It is very important to keep track of your medications and closely follow your doctor's instructions.

 Tips for living with heart failure